Our best tips and tricks for using business networking to connect with VIPs.

 A huge thanks to James for the insightful and valuable tips.

-Before we get to “how” to follow up, let’s talk about why you need to.
+Before we get to “how” to follow up, let’s talk about why you should follow up.

 A lot of people are hesitant to follow up because they think they’re being annoying.